thenexthub/Codira/docs/CompilerPerformance.md

   - Quantity of incremental work avoided (if in non-WMO)
   - Quantity of external definitions lazily loaded

-When approaching Swift compilation performance, it's important to be aware of these parameters and keep them in mind, as they tend to frame the problem you're
+When approaching Codira compilation performance, it's important to be aware of these parameters and keep them in mind, as they tend to frame the problem you're
 analyzing: changing one (or any of the factors influencing them, in a project) will likely completely change the resulting profile.